 That’s why it’s interesting to hear now from an African American player who was uniformly beloved in Chicago: Derrek Lee.
 Now with the Orioles, Lee recently confirmed that he was aware that some of his teammates were receiving racist hate mail while with the Cubs.

-“I know the city and the passion they have for the team,” said Lee, first describing the pressure the fans put on Cubs players.
+“I know the city and the passion they have for the team,” Lee said, per ESPN, first describing the pressure the fans put on Cubs players.
 “I thought it was too much on certain guys.
 I didn’t think it was right.
 But for the most part it was their passion.
 That’s why guys love playing in this city because you know you are going to play in front of great fans.”

 Lee went on to explain that it was difficult watching specific teammates go through not only added pressure from the fans, but also something much more insidious.